hvy/hvy.github.io/_posts/2015-12-11-cnn-datasets.md

 The MNIST dataset is well suited for explaining CNNs since it only contains a single channel, i.e. a grayscale where a regular image usually contains three channels defined by the RGB model.
 We proceed mainly with the RGB model.

 ### 3-channel RGB

-as an example and/or uses a library to explain the network model.
-After reading this article you will hopefully be able to implement a simple CNN.
-It assumes that you have a basic knowledge of simple multilayered perceptrons and that you're familiar with forward and backward propagation.